 Problem #2: The “Trust” relationship between my iPAD and Mac had expired.

-This required me to open XCode and hit Command+2 to open the “Devices and Simulators…” screen where it informed me that the iPAD did not trust the computer.
+This required me to open XCode and hit Command+SHIFT+2 to open the “Devices and Simulators…” screen where it informed me that the iPAD did not trust the computer.
 By unlocking the iPAD with this screen open… the iPAD then asked for permission to trust the OSX machine.

 Problem #3: The biggest issue… The App Store Requires Screenshots in new form factors